rmddcr/flask-compose-example/README.md

 - **sshpass**

-Update the inventory file with correct server ip and its password To get started testing with this repository,
+Update the inventory file with correct server ip and its password To get started setting up the sample application.

 #### Setting up the server